 STAFF: The waiver will not violate specific guidelines of Plan 2040 as Plan 2040 encourages appropriate buffering and transitions between uses that are significantly different in density or intensity.
-The adjacent property is likely to be redeveloped at some point at a similar density and intensity as the proposed use.
+The adjacent property is being used in a similar intensity as what would be permitted by the proposed zoning district.